ToniWonKanobi/theoveranalyzed.net/posts/2015/2/26/aapl-750b.md

 Imagine that: instead of reading about Apple in the 90's like I do today -- almost twenty years later -- I could have lived it in real-time.

-[^1]: Neil Young was *never* good.
+[^ny]: Neil Young was *never* good.
 And he is, right now, almost as washed up as Bon Jovi.